-The patient’s care does not terminate when active cancer treatment is completed.
+The patient’s care does not end when active cancer treatment comes to an end.
 Your medical team will continue to screen for cancer recurrence, manage any side effects, and keep an eye on your overall health.
 This is referred to as follow-up care.
 Regular physical examinations, medical testing, or both may be part of your follow-up care.
 Doctors will monitor your progress in the months and years ahead.

 Although research into techniques to prevent second malignancies and recurrent HCC is progressing, there is no standard prevention method.
-Physical therapy, career counselling, pain management, nutritional planning, and emotional counselling are some therapies that may be advised for cancer rehabilitation.
+Physical therapy, career counselling, pain management, nutritional planning, and emotional counselling are some among the common therapies for cancer rehabilitation.

 Keeping an eye out for a recurrence